JanPfenning/Mood4Food_Doc/Software_Requirements_Specification.md

 The development will follow the common clean code standards and naming conventions.

 ## 4. Supporting Information
-For any further information you can contact the Common Playground Team or check our [Common Playground Blog](http://commonplayground.wordpress.com).
+For any further information you can contact the Mood4Food Team or [check our Blog](http://md4fd.wordpress.com).
 The Team Members are:
 - Rico Peter Rauschkolb
 - Konrad Schewe